 What do you do at that point?
 I was devastated.
 That same week I was released from prison.
 I was not emotionally ready.
 I had been saving some money for when I got out, but I ended up putting it all in to help pay for the funeral.
 My sister had a son, and after she was killed my mom and I ended up taking care of him.

 So I was in the Odyssey program, and I was feeling it.
-I was invested, involved in all the conversations…and so I enrolled into Madison college.
-Odyssey started in September, and I was in Madison college by January.
+I was invested, involved in all the conversations…and so I enrolled into Madison College.
+Odyssey started in September, and I was in Madison College by January.
 I am now seven credits away from finishing my Liberal Arts program at Madison college and will be transferring to UW-Madison next fall for Education.
 Actually, I’m an honor student.
 I have a 4.0 at UW and a 3.67 at Madison college.
-I just competed in the honors competition last semester and placed 4th out of 16.
+I just competed in the honors competition last semester and placed fourth out of 16.